Q-Future/Visual-Question-Answering-for-Video-Quality-Assessment/README.md

 Then directly execute this .sh file.
 Note that we only support training with per_device_train_batch_size=1.

 ## Model Zoo
-We temporarily provide the hugging face model weight of VQA²-UGC-Scorer(7B) ,VQA²-Streaming-Scorer(7B), and VQA²-Assistant(7B); more versions will be released later.
+We temporarily provide the huggingface weight of VQA²-UGC-Scorer(7B) ,VQA²-Streaming-Scorer(7B), and VQA²-Assistant(7B); more versions will be released later.

 HF-PATH: